bsxfan/PSDA/README.md

 **Update**: We have a new, more powerful generalization, **T-PSDA**.
 The new code repo is [here](https://github.com/bsxfan/Toroidal-PSDA), and a paper describing the new model is available [here](https://arxiv.org/abs/2210.15441).

-This is a Python implementation of the algorithms described in our (submitted) Interspeech 2022 paper:
+This is a Python implementation of the algorithms described in our Interspeech 2022 paper:
 > [Probabilistic Spherical Discriminant Analysis: An Alternative to PLDA for length-normalized embeddings](https://arxiv.org/abs/2203.14893)

 - Please cite this paper if you find our code useful.